 Some microphones might have mute switches.
 We’ve seen headsets for PC or laptop audio and video that have mute microphone buttons on the cables desktop.
 If the microphone has a muted button on the desktop, it won’t function.

 Restore Your System Using Restore Points

 System Restore creates restore points.
 A restore point is a set of system files that System Restore has stored at a particular date and time.
 System Restore will restore everything to a previously saved restore point.

 However, you must have one.
 System Restore cannot revert to any restore points if there isn’t one.

 You must have created a restore point to use this tool.
 This feature restores your system to its previous state without affecting files or data.

-This method should only be used if your microphone has stopped working in the last few days.
-This could be, for example, if the problem started after you upgraded Windows.
+This method should only be used if your microphone or headset has stopped working in the last few days.
+This could be, for example, if the mic problem started after you upgraded Windows.

 You will be able to see the list of restore points that have been created.
 Check the box to show more restore points.
 You should see more restore points.

 Depending on the time it was created, you can choose the best restore point.
 Click Next.
 You should not choose a Restore Point if the microphone problems were already present.

 Confirm the restore point.
 The computer will then be restored to its previous state before the event described in the Description.
 Click Finish if you are satisfied with your selection.
 The system restoration process will start.